Chimney Repair Guide

 window and chimney

-Building Regulations or Planning Permission Approval for Chimney Repairs
+Building Regulations & Planning Permission for Chimney Repairs

 • If the building is listed or you live in a conservation area, you should check with your local council to ensure you don't need planning permission.

-• Flues on the rear side of a building should be allowed to a maximum of one metre above the highest part of the roof.
+• Flues do not extend more than one metre above the highest part of the roof.

 If you are installing a new flue, building regulations will apply.
 You should consider factors such as safety and ventilation.
 The installation will need to be carried out by a suitably qualified installer.

-When it comes to simple chimney repairs, you won't usually need to worry about planning permission or building regulations.
+When it comes to simple chimney repairs, you won't usually need to worry about planning permission.
 If the work alters your chimney's shape or location, you may need to follow some rules to adhere to building regulations.

 four chimneys